 Professor vid Institutionen för farmaci, Farmakometri

-Lena Friberg is since 2014 a Professor in Pharmacometrics.
-Her research team focuses on translation and dose optimization within oncology and infectious diseases, by advancing concepts for interpretation and integration of in vitro, in vivo and clinical data through pharmacokinetic and pharmacodynamic modelling.
-Developed frameworks aim to make transition between the different phases of drug development more efficient while considering both desired and adverse effects.
+Lena Friberg was in 2014 promoted to Professor in Pharmacometrics and is since 2021 Professor in Pharmacokinetics and Pharmacodynamics.
+Her research focuses on translation and dose optimization within oncology and infectious diseases, by advancing concepts for interpretation and integration of in vitro, in vivo and clinical data through PKPD modelling.
+Developed frameworks aim to make transition between drug development stages more efficient while considering both desired and adverse effects.

 Akademiska meriter: FarmD, Docent (PhD Associate professor)